 To keep the leaves of houseplants shiny and dust free, wipe them with a banana peel.

 Clean house plant leaves using a sock.
 Slip your hand into the sock.
 You are able to clean the top and bottom of the leaves at the same time.
-I always use milk to clean the leaves.
-Makes them really shiny.

 Use a piece of soft cloth with a small amount of mayonnaise.
 Carefully wipe off the dust.
 Follow with another clean cloth to remove the mayonnaise.
 Your plants will shine and be able to breathe.